Four collapsing one-dimensional particles: a dynamical system approach of the spherical billiard reduction: Second numerical simulations: search for periodic orbits

 Observe that this collision sequence is composed with $26$ consecutive collisions.
 The length of the collision sequence made it very hard to detect by brute force methods: indeed, without knowing a priori the length and the composition of a candidate periodic collision sequence, there are too many possible cases to test.\\ We observe also that the writing \eqref{EQUATColli13(2^3)31(2^3)} of the collision sequence might be inaccurate and is presented only for illustrative purposes: we did not differentiate between the collision sequences $\mathfrak{acb}$ and $\mathfrak{cab}$ in the recording of the trajectories, as they both correspond to an iteration of $\mathfrak{P}$ in the form of the matrix $P_2$.
 We remark that this non-differentiation occurs also at the level of the original particle system, at least, concerning the evolution of the velocity vector along the different collisions, since the two collision matrices $A$ and $C$ commute.

-\paragraph{Individual orbits, for different restitution coefficients.} We repeated the procedure we described in the previous paragraph for several values of the restitution coefficient, focusing on the ``critical values'', that is, around $3-2\sqrt{2} \simeq 0.1716$ ($0.172 \leq r \leq 0.18$) and $0.1917$ ($0.19 \leq r \leq 0.25$), but not only: the interval $[0.3,0.34]$ presents interestingly pronounced thin stripes of stability, and the interval $[0.5,0.6]$ contains the value $2^{2/3}-1 \simeq 0.5874\ 0105\ 1968$, which is known to be an upper bound on the restitution coefficient, above which no collapse can take place in the original one-dimensional four particle system (see \cite{BeCa999} for a proof of this result).\\ Here gain, at $r$ fixed we simulated ten different orbits, all generated from initial data randomly chosen in the stripe.
+\paragraph{Individual orbits, for different restitution coefficients.} We repeated the procedure we described in the previous paragraph for several values of the restitution coefficient, focusing on the ``critical values'', that is, around $3-2\sqrt{2} \simeq 0.1716$ ($0.172 \leq r \leq 0.18$) and $0.1917$ ($0.19 \leq r \leq 0.25$), but not only: the interval $[0.3,0.34]$ presents interestingly pronounced thin stripes of stability, and the interval $[0.5,0.6]$ contains the value $2^{2/3}-1 \simeq 0.5874\ 0105\ 1968$, which is known to be an upper bound on the restitution coefficient, above which no collapse can take place in the original one-dimensional four particle system (see \cite{BeCa999} for a proof of this result).\\ Here again, at $r$ fixed we simulated ten different orbits, all generated from initial data randomly chosen in the strip.
 For each of the trajectories, we computed $5000$ iterations of $\widehat{\mathfrak{P}}_r$, and represented the last $2000$.
 When the orbits seemed to accumulate on only a finite number of points, we considered that a periodic orbit was detected.
-The complete description of our investigations is summarized in Table \ref{TABLEPerioPatteDetec}.
+The complete description of our investigations is summarized in Table \ref{TABLEPerioPatteDetec}.\\

 The orbits obtained for $0.1 \leq r \leq 0.103$ and $0.15 \leq r \leq 0.17$ are consistent with the results of \cite{CDKK999} and \cite{HuRo023}: we identified the familiar periodic patterns $(\mathfrak{ab})^2(\mathfrak{cb})^2$ and $(\mathfrak{ab})^3(\mathfrak{cb})^3$.
 For these ranges of restitution coefficients, we mention also that in the case when these patterns were not detected, we were unable to discover any regularity in the order of the collisions.
-This last observation supports once again the chaotic behaviour of the dynamical system between the windows of stability of the patterns $(\mathfrak{ab})^n(\mathfrak{cb})^n$.\\
+This last observation supports once again the conjecture of the existence of a chaotic behaviour of the dynamical system between the windows of stability of the patterns $(\mathfrak{ab})^n(\mathfrak{cb})^n$.\\

 In addition to the new pattern $132^3312^3$ already discussed in the previous paragraph concerning $r = 0.2$, our numerical investigations provided other new patterns, that we can regroup in three distinct families: